russell-archer/StoreHelper/README.md

 ---

 # Recent Major Changes
+- 24 January, 2024
+    - Basic support for visionOS added by Hengyu (thank you!)
 - 23 June, 2023
     - Improved handling of subscription renewals and expirations that happen when the app's not running
     - See `AppStoreHelper.paymentQueue(_:updatedTransactions:)` and `StoreHelper.handleStoreKit1Transactions(productId:date:status:transaction:)`